doctorray117/minecraft-ondemand/README.md

     --task <YOUR TASK ID>
 ```

-This should give you access to an interactive shell inside of the running `minecraft-server` container.
+This will give you access to an interactive shell inside of the running `minecraft-server` container.
 If you `ls`, you will see familiar files such as `server.properties`.
 However, this container will not have any command-line text editors installed by default, so you will need to install one yourself.
-To install `vim`, you can use the following commands:
+To install `nano`, you can use the following commands:

 ```
 apt-get update
-apt-get install vim
+apt-get install nano
 ```

+Remember, you'll have to do this part every time.

+Here's a quick guide to editing a file with [nano](#nano) -- or alternately you can install `vim` if you're out of your mind.

 Once you have edited and saved any files you wish to edit, simply run `exit` to close this interactive remote shell.
+Within the running Minecraft server, an op user can type `/reload` to read the new settings, or just wait for the next restart.

 ## Option 2: Mount EFS Directly